It takes a Village to care.

 I encourage you to join our Village of Mighty Care Partners by telling us about yourself using the links below, and ask that you share this post with those people you know who are already Care Partners, but maybe don’t know it yet.
 If we don’t have a Village in your area, with your permission, we may share your details with our colleagues in other health care organizations because right now, we all need a Village that cares.

-Director, People Opportunities, Schlegel Villages
+Recruitment and People Opportunities Partner, Schlegel Villages